-The minimum weight of the cars is reduced from 1,200kg to 1,175kg for 2017.
-A 25kg weight difference may seem like a small margin, but this – coupled with the increase in power – will have a significant impact on the cars overall performance.
+The minimum weight of the cars is reduced from 1,200kg to 1,190kg for 2017.
+A 10kg difference may seem insignificant but WRC is all about the finer margins!
+Any weight saving contributes to the overall performance of the car.

 One major visual change compared to last year will be the size of the cars – thanks to a 55mm increase in minimum width.
 The cars will also have a larger overhang at the front and rear, giving them a more purposeful appearance.

 The Power Train is home to some of the most high-tech components in a WRC car, including the 4x4 system.
 2017 sees the return of electronic central differentials to complement sequential gearboxes and other state-of-the-art systems.